daniel-melanson/umass-spire-section-scraper/README.md

 # umass-spire-section-scraper
 Scrapes section information about a course on spire.
+Sends information through a discord webhook.